 If you believe it is hard to maintain healthy weight because you lack something, like discipline, will power, or just common sense, your weight management efforts will rise from shame of who you are, rather than value of your health and well being.
 When the shame becomes exhausting, distracting, confusing, or overwhelming, as it always does, the brain reverts to habits, which require far less mental energy.
 That means more overeating and attacks on food.

 Your problem in reaching and maintaining desired weight is not due to personal failings.
-You have plenty of discipline - you have gone through so much trouble, time and time again, to lose weight.
+You have plenty of discipline - you have gone through so much trouble time and time again to lose weight.
 You certainly have will power or you wouldn't keep trying after each relapse.
 The problem lies not in you but in your programs.

 No weight control program can succeed by dominating your consciousness with food and weight.
 A successful program must develop a conditioned response to regulate eating automatically, without having to "stop and think about it."
 In other words, it must help you build habits that cross domains.
+The trick is to condition the core hurt (inadequacy or unworthiness that makes you want to overeat) to stimulate core value - a sense of yourself as a healthy and well creator of value.
+I call it, core value eating.

-Motivate with Acts of Kindness
+Motivate Yourself with Acts of Kindness

 Because eating behavior is mostly habituated, relapse is inevitable, particularly under stress.
 A key to maintaining weight-loss is to motivate yourself with acts of kindness, not with the punishment of guilt and shame when you relapse.
 Ask yourself, who are more likely to repeat mistakes, those who punish themselves or those who value themselves?
 Who is more likely to sustain desirable weight, the valued self or the devalued self?